 The Bandolero Route - hiking week in Andalusia

-A hiking week on the footsteps of the Andalusian Bandoleros in 5 stages - discover the most hidden Hinterland
+A hiking week on the footsteps of the Andalusian Bandoleros in 5 stages, from village to village - discover the most hidden Hinterland

 We will be walking through the valley of the Río Guadiaro, on the mountain range of Grazalema and the "Serranía de Ronda".